 That was the last of gaiety that summer, as the grim polio epidemic struck that year.
 We spent the balance of the summer under quarantine.
 They closed the iron gates, and affixed a big quarantine sign on them.
 I think that about eight or so of the children came down, all of whom were away for the summer.
 The rest of us spent weeks in utter boredom, having to take compulsory afternoon rests and could not even think about stealing away off the property.
 That too was the year that I came down with chickenpox and spent a week or so in the infirmary.
 The infirmary, on the main floor, served as a kind of two-bed isolation ward.
 Typically, the home relied on massive and regular doses of things like cascara and milk of magnesia to keep us healthy.
 We were rather isolated, but occasionally childhood illness erupted and the response was confinement.
 They fitted me out with fluffy large mittens (to thwart scratching) secured by a string that passed through my pajama sleeves and across the neck.
 That turned out to be one of the few occasions when my father sent me a gift to occupy myself in confinement.
 The gift was a cardboard punch-out and assemble model of the mighty titanic, with a multitude of tiny pieces to fit precisely together.

-My memories would not be complete without mention of the surrounding all about the Wood’s.
+My memories would not be complete without mention of the home’s surroundings.
 That was forest, sweeping prairie and river.
 I remember the explosion of crocus bloom in spring, while winter still had claws locked in the ground.
 I could smell adventure, when rambling up on the expanses above the home site, on the wind, wafting from the front ranges of the mountains.
 That must explain why I have always felt a pull to the west – have loved mountains.
 There were hawks and owls, exciting to us, and though we imagined mountain lions and bears many of the things that attracted some of us were the riots of wild flowers on the edge of meadows, shadow and tremble of leaves, the smells of damp and decay in the darker patches.
 In early spring flowers burst out everywhere.
 We had, out back of us, rare groves of silent, giant old fir trees.
 One we named the Three Sisters.
 Daring always, we tied ropes to their muscular lower branches and swung, whooping, out over the plunging hillside.
 The forest and the trails were a safe place and something of my sanctuary.
 The river was my dream, the soaring of birds my heart’s joy and the distant peaks my siren call.
 All my life, I have felt a love and appreciation for nature.
 That had its beginnings in the Woods Christian Home and it is one of the things that saved me, then and now.

 Mr. T, the new boy’s supervisor, arrived that year too.
 He had served in the navy during the war.
 T was a muscular blonde man, who had an enthusiasm for sports and was something of an amateur artist.
 He could often be kind, but had a volcanic temper.
 This became strikingly evident to me in an incident preceding the annual tour of the facility made by the board of directors.
 I had the assignment of boiler room cleaning.
 My work done I thought, I waited by the door.
 A red faced and impatient T showed up.
 Without a word, he reared up high and swiped a palm across the very top of the boiler.
 It came up dusty.
 Dropping down, he turned and seized the corn broom by the doorway.
 He then turned back and struck me, swinging full and hard with the bristle end across the face.
 I turned, stumbling and fell to my knees with my back to him.
 The blows kept coming, hard across my back and neck, while I cradled my head, fingers interlocked.
 All of that time, he bellowed, “You are useless.
 Never amount to anything.”